genglinliu/Hybrid-Convolution-Shortfuse/readme.md

 Although that both loops have a fixed length so the order of the time complexity doesn't technically increase.

 *The multi-cov experiments are run on `m40-long` GPU because I ran into cuda memory error on TitanX.

+## 4/30 update

+Results: both later fused layers and multi-covariate experiments worked and gave above 0.80 accuracy/F1 score.
+But there isn't significant increase from baseline or the model with only one covariate; so we will just report it as is.